-Allevia provides accommodation support to people who have a disability.
+Allevia provides group accommodation and support to people who have a disability.

 Primarily, the service includes the provision of accommodation, either as a single resident, or as part of a group (shared with up to four other residents).

-The accommodation consists of living environments which include housing provided either through Government owned houses, community housing, or properties obtained and leased on the open rental market.
+The accommodation consists of living environments which include housing provided either through Specialist Disability Accommodation (SDA) registered premises, community housing, or properties obtained and leased on the open rental market.

-Each resident has their own bedroom, and typically shares all other facilities with those they live with e.g. common living areas, dining facilities, kitchen, laundry and bathroom.
+Each resident has their own bedroom, and typically shares all other facilities with those they live with (e.g. common living areas, dining facilities, kitchen, laundry and bathrooms).
 This depends on the floor plan of the house, and may include granny flats and ensuites as available.

 Entry to Services